ARTS UPPER HUNTER REGIONAL SNAPSHOT 2017

 - Singleton Civic Centre (large, well-equipped hall used for annual musical and annual Singleton Arts Prize).

-- Old Court Theatre (small, old theatre in Scone now owned by Upper Hunter Shire Council.
+- Old Court Theatre (small, old theatre in Scone now owned by Upper Hunter Shire Council in the process of being renovated).

-- Scone Arts and Crafts Society (has a sizeable, well-equipped gallery).
+- Scone Arts and Crafts Society (sizeable, well-equipped gallery).

-- Historical museums (seven in total, housed in historical buildings of various shapes and sizes).
+- Historical museums (seven in total, housed in historical buildings).

-- James Theatre (owned by Dungog Shire Council, run by volunteers, hosts film and performance).
+- James Theatre (owned by Dungog Shire Council, hosts film and performance).

 - The Pothouse (small pottery workshop in Muswellbrook).